 Vital elements of a user-friendly website

 Your website is your shop window and the key platform for promoting your brand.
 It’s often the first thing a potential customer will see; therefore, it needs to leave a lasting impression as well as highlighting the skills and services you offer.
+So you need to make a user-friendly website.

 Obviously, it must reflect your brand and be aesthetically pleasing, but if it doesn’t convey your key messages or if it’s difficult to use, then whether it looks the part or not it won’t be effective.